 6 Travel Photography Tips

 There are two kinds of people in the world, photographers and non-photographers.
-Let me rephrase that.
-There are photographers and “photo-takers.”
+Let me rephrase that… there are photographers and “photo-takers.”
 Photographers strive to learn what all the settings on their camera can do.
-They are students of light, and are willing to wait for hours in one spot until conditions are perfect.
+They are students of light and willing to wait for hours in one spot until conditions are perfect.
 Their travel bags are filled with more camera gear than clean underwear.
-Post shoot, they can fawn over photos in editing programs for days, gently coaxing sliders to bring out the best part of each scene.
-They would never dream of releasing their creations for public consumption until each is properly optimized.
-Photographers are driven by one desire, to freeze a moment of time in perfect light and composition.
+Post shoot, they will fawn over photos in editing programs for days, gently coaxing sliders to bring out the best in each scene.
+They would never dream of putting out their creations for public consumption until each is optimized.
+Photographers are driven by one aim; to freeze a perfect moment in time.

-Photo-takers are happy to make use of their camera’s sophisticated auto settings.
+Photo-takers are happy to take advantage of their camera’s sophisticated auto settings.
 They are point-and-shoot warriors; attacking a scene with sniper-like precision, retreating and uploading to social media in a single fluid motion.
 In-camera editing and photo filters are their allies.
-They are thrilled when the technology gods smile upon them, and their camera produces a professional-looking image.
-Their threshold for social media-worthy images is much lower than photographers, and their sites are full of dark and blurry photos.
+They are thrilled when their camera produces a professional-looking image, but don’t necessarily need to know how.

 Photographers and photo-takers usually coexist peacefully in their parallel universes, but mixing the two types during travel can be stressful for both.
-I was recently on a business trip with seven associates, all but one of whom were non-photographers.
+This was personally illustrated for me on recent business trip with seven associates, all non-photographers.
 While preparing for the trip, I had a passing thought to leave the gear behind, but we were traveling to a number of Scandinavian countries and the idea of going camara-less for nearly a month was too much to bear.
 The only alternative was to figure out a way to travel lightly and shoot stealthily.
 Get in and get out.
 In essence, to behave like a photo-taker.

 For the most part, it worked out well.
-I didn’t once get yelled at for holding things up.
-There was one incident on a crowded airport shuttle when the only other photographer and I engaged in conversation about night photography, including details about how to get starburst patterns with the aperture setting.
-Eyes began to roll and someone murmured “boring.”
-But that was the only indication we were not among kindred spirits.
-While I’m not going to say it was easy to walk away from scenes that I knew in an hour or would be stellar, or that I’m entirely happy with the photos I grabbed, there were at least a few that will make it into a travel album.
+I didn’t get yelled at once for holding things up.
+There was one incident on a crowded airport shuttle when another photographer and I engaged in conversation about a technical subject; causing eyes to roll before someone murmured, “boring,” but that was the only sign I was not among kindred spirits.
+Though it wasn’t easy to walk away from scenes I knew in an hour or would be stellar, and I’m not entirely happy with the photos I managed to grab, there were at least a few that will make it into a travel album.
 Others simply mark a spot I’d like to revisit and spend the time needed to make a memorable image.

-Since photo-takers are a majority of the population and their ranks are comprised of friends, family members, and business associates, all of whom I’ve travelled with extensively over the years, I thought I’d share 6 travel photography tips I’ve learned to peacefully travel with them and still grab a few good shots on the fly.
+Since photographers are so vastly outnumbered by photo-takers, who include friends, family members, and business associates – here are 6 travel photography tips to help you peacefully tour with them and still grab a few good shots on the go.